-• County well index enhancement: Records in the county well index provide well construction and other information for local and state agencies and the public.
+- County well index enhancement: Records in the county well index provide well construction and other information for local and state agencies and the public.
 Over 2,500 backlogged well records have been entered by MDH and the Minnesota Geological Survey.
 Over 3,000 existing well records have been updated, including accurate well locations.
-With input from internal and external users, efforts are underway to update the database and user applications in groundwater.
-A new analytical instrument provides for an increased number of samples and an increased list of analytes at lower detection levels.
+With input from internal and external users, efforts are underway to update the database and user applications in order to more efficiently submit, manage and access information about wells. - Well sealing cost share: A total of \$176,575 was provided to six counties and three soil and water